JuliaLang/julia/doc/manual/interfaces.rst

      1.0  4.0  7.0
      2.0  5.0  8.0

-And now, in addition to all the iterable and indexable methods from above, these types can interact with eachother and use all the methods defined in the standard library for ``AbstractArrays``:
+And now, in addition to all the iterable and indexable methods from above, these types can interact with each other and use all the methods defined in the standard library for ``AbstractArrays``:

 .. doctest::